Chart A Career in Merchant Navy

 Each category has its own ranks with specific roles and responsibilities.
 These include:

-The Captain (Master): The captain is the highest-ranked and final authority on the ship.
-He shoulders the entire responsibility of all shipboard operations.
+The captain is the highest-ranked and final authority on the ship.
+He shoulders the entire responsibility of nautical operations and all other shipboard activities.

 • Chief Officer/Mate: The chief officer, second in command on merchant navy vessels, ensures safe navigation, executes the captain’s commands, oversees the deck, and ensures crew welfare, key to what is the work of merchant navy.